tomrijndorp/vscode-finditfaster/README.md

 <hr />

 ## Features
-This plugin is useful if you deal with very large projects with lots of files (which makes VS Code slow), or when you simply love using `fzf` and `rg`.
+This plugin is useful if you deal with very large projects with lots of files (which makes VS Code's search functionality quite slow), or when you simply love using `fzf` and `rg` and would like to bring those tools inside VS Code, similar to how the excellent `fzf.vim` plugin works for Vim.

 This extension exposes two commands:
 1. Search for files and open them.
 Uses a combination of `fzf`, `rg`, and `bat`.